pomponchik/locklib/README.md

 assert counter == 2000
 ```

-In this case the lock helps to us to not get a race condition, as the standart ```Lock```.
+In this case the lock helps us not to get a race condition, as the standard ```Lock``` does.
 But!
-Let's provoke a deadlock and look what happens:
+Let's trigger a deadlock and look what happens:

 ```python
 from threading import Thread